Vitouliss/Vitouliss-s-Lightweight-commands/README.md

 (**COMPLETED**) Ability to set multiple homes

+(*NOT DONE*) Make sure when someone set's a home such as "lol" make sure they can't set "lol" again unless they remove it.

+(*NOT DONE*) Add a command that supports multiple arguments (Gotta slap myself to stop being a wimp)

 (**COMPLETED BUT BUGGY**) Make setjump less hard to work with.

 (**COMPLETED**) Wrap the clean command in a protected function.